News

 Gastric antral vascular ectasia (GAVE) is a known vascular gastrointestinal (GI) complication of systemic sclerosis (SSc), characterised by an endoscopic appearance, named ‘watermelon stomach’.1 The ...

-Gastric antral vascular ectasia (GAVE) is usually a condition characterized by vascular lesions located in the antrum, typically leading to occult or overt bleeding.
-It accounts for up to 4% of all ...
+INTRODUCTION Gastric antral vascular ectasia (GAVE) is usually a condition characterized by vascular lesions located in the antrum, typically leading to occult or overt bleeding.
+It accounts for up to ...